How to Setup a Server Rack

 You may want to invest in intelligent (smart) PDUs which allow you to remotely monitor power consumption, control outlets individually, and send alerts during outages.
 Also consider using dual PDUs with separate circuits for redundancy.

 Don’t forget to include an Uninterruptible Power Supply (UPS) system to protect your equipment and keep it running during brief power outages.
+Modern installations may also use monitored or switched PDUs, automatic transfer switches (ATS), and A/B power feeds for additional redundancy and uptime protection.

 The Labeling Technique